Here is a great post from the Agora forums posted back in Feb 2014 by DrMDA.

 Pick one that you can access 24/7 which most are.
 Always use your real ID.

 Using a fake ID can instantly compromise your box and very much hurt you if one of your packages becomes compromised.

 Fake IDs can add to probable cause to open/watch your mail, make it harder for you to deny you had bad intentions with the box, and ultimately get you into a lot of trouble independently of the drugs because post-911 fake IDs are now a serious crime (before they were associated with underage drinking, now they are associated with mass murder, terrorism, id theft, and credit card fraud).

 So use your real ID/name.

 After you have your box then order from a trusted vendor.

-Ordering from good established vendors who know what they are doing helps greatly in not having to deal with a hot package.
+Ordering from well-established vendors who know what they are doing helps greatly in not having to deal with a hot package.

-When the package comes let it sit there for a couple days.
+When the package comes to let it sit there for a couple of days.

-If you like set it to the side as if you forgot about it and open it a couple days later (which maintains the ability to deny knowledge of the contents).
+If you like to set it to the side as if you forgot about it and open it a couple of days later (which maintains the ability to deny knowledge of the contents).